alexandre-hallaine/Rainfall/bonus1/walkthrough.md

 As we can see, `atoi` returns `0x8000000b` which is 11 in decimal (if we ignore the 8).
 Furthermore, `memcpy` copies 44 bytes to the buffer, which means we can write over `ret`.
 > We can also provide more bytes than is allocated for the stack, which would allow us to write over the return address.
 We'll see this in the ret2libc section.

 There's different ways to solve this challenge, we'll see two of them.
-First the intended way with writing over the int and then the ret2libc way.
+First the intended way with writing over the int then the ret2libc way and finally the ret2shellcode way.

 ### Write over the int
 As mentionned above, we can write over the `ret` variable with the following: